xiaoxianyu-office/mm/Mobs/Options.md

 **AlwaysShowName: \[true/false\]**

-      * Whether the name-tag should always be displayed, even when not looking at the mob and through blocks.
+-  Whether the name-tag should always be displayed, even when not looking at the mob and through blocks.
-      * Equivalent of the NBT-tag "CustomNameVisible"
+- Equivalent of the NBT-tag "CustomNameVisible"
-      * Versions:
-        * //MC 1.8 and earlier: armor stands only//
+- MC 1.8 and earlier: armor stands only
-        * //MC 1.9 and later: all entites//
+- MC 1.9 and later: all entites
-      * Defaults to false.
+- Defaults to false.

 **AttackSpeed: \[number\]** (2.4)